Basic Science Pharmacology

 • Breakthrough disease on DMT: ≥1 relapse/year, new/enlarging T2 lesions, new Gd-enhancing lesions, or sustained disability worsening → switch to higher-efficacy agent

-• Pregnancy planning: most DMTs require washout before conception; glatiramer acetate is safest during pregnancy (Category B equivalent); natalizumab may be continued until conception in high-activity disease
+• Pregnancy planning: most DMTs require washout before conception; glatiramer acetate is considered low risk in pregnancy based on accumulated registry data and is the safest DMT during pregnancy; natalizumab may be continued until conception in high-activity disease

 Platform / Moderate-Efficacy DMTs